IntusCare/coding-assessment/README.md

 ## Getting Started

- The challenge is to make the tests pass: https://github.com/IntusCare/instance/tree/main/src/lib/__tests__
+ Please make sure the tests pass (/tree/main/src/lib/__tests__)

+ Feel free to change any of the code provided as you see fit or necessary.

 **Estimated Time:** 1 hour